Sheepolution/how-to-love/book/chapter7.md

 #Chapter 7 - Tables and for-loops
 ##Tables
-Tables basically lists in which we can store values.
+Tables are basically lists in which we can store values.

 You create a table with curly brackets ({ }):
 ```lua